GREENHOUSE FINANCING OPTIONS

 New greenhouses can be financed with business loans, similar to other types of businesses.
 Certain types of greenhouses (metal structures) are often considered equipment and easier to finance, and in some situations constructions loans may also be appropriate.

-We have partnered with Contain Inc to help our growers find financing and insurance.
+We have partnered with Contain Inc to help our growers find greenhouse financing and insurance.
 Contain Inc is an alternate finance group dedicated to indoor growers, so they already have information on our equipment and know the indoor agriculture industry well.
 They work with growers working in greenhouses, warehouses and containers and fund clients from new startup farms through to multi-generational ones.
 They have also worked with a leading regional insurance broker to create indoor ag-specific insurance.

 Financing for greenhouse equipment and related larger impact projects can sometimes be secured through several different types of grants: